Telehealth Informed Consent

 6. Your Responsibilities

-You agree to provide accurate, complete health information, to follow your provider’s instructions, and to inform your provider of any changes in your health or any adverse reactions.
+You agree to provide accurate, complete health information, to follow your doctor’s instructions, and to inform your doctor of any changes in your health or any adverse reactions.

 7. Privacy

-Information shared during telehealth is protected as described in our Privacy Policy and the treating provider’s Notice of Privacy Practices.
+Information shared during telehealth is protected as described in our Privacy Policy and is handled in accordance with Singapore’s Personal Data Protection Act 2012 and applicable Ministry of Health guidelines.

 8. Right to Withdraw